Tinkerwell - The PHP Scratchpad

 There are a few user-facing new features:

-, you'll get a table showing you the "health" of a few important aspects of your Valet application.
-This is helpful both because you can use it when you're debugging, but, like any good CLI tool, it'll also return codes for success or failure that other CLI tools can consume. - Upgrades to ngrok: If you use ngrok to share your sites, older versions of Valet bundled ngrok as an install.
+• Upgrades to ngrok: If you use ngrok to share your sites, older versions of Valet bundled ngrok as an install.
 Now, Valet will prompt you to install ngrok through Homebrew, allowing you to have one universal version installed, and allowing you to keep it up to date as you please.

-and, if you don't have Expose installed, it'll prompt you to install it.
-Once you've set up your Expose token, you're ready to share using the samevalet share
+• Expose as a share option: If you use Expose to share your sites, it's now integrated into Valet!
+Run valet share-tool expose and, if you don't have Expose installed, it'll prompt you to install it.
+Once you've set up your Expose token, you're ready to share using the same valet share command you're familiar with.

 Upgrade notes